 There had been none of that at the Fifth Avenue march.
-Just the drums and the Colored Boy Scouts passing out explanatory leaflets to whitemen in straw hats who needed to know what the freezing faces already knew.
+Just the drums and the Colored Boy Scouts passing but explanatory leaflets to whitemen in straw hats who needed to know what the freezing faces already knew.
 Alice had picked up a leaflet that had floated to the pavement, read the words, and shifted her weight at the curb.
-She read the words and looked at Dorcas.
-Looked at Dorcas and read the words again.
+She read the words and looked at Doreas.
+Looked at Doreas and read the words again.
 What she read seemed crazy, out of focus.
 Some great gap lunged between the print and the child.
-She glanced between them struggling for the connection, something to close the distance between the silent staring child and the slippery crazy words.
-Then suddenly, like a rope cast for rescue, the drums spanned the distance, gathering them all up and connected them: Alice, Dorcas, her sister and her brother-in-law, the Boy Scouts and the frozen black faces, the watchers on the pavement and those in the windows above.
+She glanced between them struggling for the connection, something to close the distance between the silent staring child and the slippery orazy words.
+Then suddenly, like a rope cast for rescue, the drums spanned the distance, gathering them all up and connected them: Alice, Dorcas, her sister and her brother-in-law, the Boy Scouts and the frozen black faces, the watchers on the pavement and those in the windows above.new or second and the interior and the interior

-Alice carried that gathering rope with her always after that day on Fifth Avenue, and found it reliably secure and tight most of the time.
+Alice carried that gathering rope with her always after that day on Fifth Avenue, and found it reliably secure and tightmost of the time.
 Except when the men sat on windowsills fingering horns, and the women wondered "how long."
 The rope broke then, disturbing her peace, making her aware of flesh and something so free she could smell its bloodsmell; made her aware of its life below the sash and its red lip rouge.
-256 0 0
+She knew from sermons and editorials that it wasn't real music-just colored folks' stuff: harmful, certainly; embarrassing, of course; but not real, not serious.